 Both sellers and buyers pay this fee at the close of a transaction.
 Generally, sellers pay between 1% to 3% at closing.
 This means you can pay $2,500 to $7,500 in closing fees if you intend to sell your property for $250,000.

-These costs might include transfer tax, property taxes,recording fees, lawyer’s fees and other expenses associated with clearing your original mortgage.
+These costs might include transfer tax, sales tax, property taxes,recording fees, lawyer’s fees and other expenses associated with clearing your original mortgage.

 This means you have talked to the buyer and agreed to pay some fees like processing and inspection costs.
 Buyers request for concessions when your home is older or when the money they have isn’t enough to cover their closing fees.